biocycle/FortranSDS/README.md

     call snc_close(file)

-For more examples, see the files in the examples/ directory.
+For more details, see the files in the examples/ directory.